Matt-Welland/Matt-Welland/README.md

 - Java

 ## 📖 Studies
-I am currently studying my Bachelors part-time in Computing & IT taking modules which specialise in computer science, website development, cyber security and AI.
+I am currently studying my Bachelors part-time in Computing & IT taking modules which specialise in computer science, cyber security and AI.
+I'm studying whilst employed for my own benefit to further my knowledge in the sector.

 ## 💻 How to reach me
 You can reach me directly through GitHub or my LinkedIn